A/N: Quick heads up, there is a part of this chapter with some sentences entirely in French. (This will be a rare occurrence don't worry)

 Francis hummed eyeing his son.
-"Honestly, I hate to say it, but it could be if it was someone you didn't know and you just projected an idea you had of them onto that person.
+"Honestly I hate to say it, but it could be if it was someone you didn't know and you just projected an idea you had of them onto them.
 But then it's not really liking them but rather the idea."

 Matthew considered it.
 Gilbert did come up at an ideal moment.
 Maybe that makes him view his friend differently.

-"But if you are questioning the sincerity of your feelings right now, I'd say they're probably true, and you're is just a little scared of them."
+"But if you have to question the sincerity of your feelings this much I'd say they're probably true, and you're is just a little scared of them."
 Francis smiled at his son.

 "I didn't – I don't."
 Matthew stuttered.